ASZM101/playwright-scrapers/README.md

 1. Clone this repository, and open it in your favorite IDE

-2. Open the `colleges_config.yaml` file in the `college_searcher` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com/) login credentials and desired search parameters using the provided template
+2. Open the `colleges_config.yaml` file in the `college_searcher` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com/) login credentials and desired search parameters using the following template:

+    ```yaml
+    email: GOING_MERRY_EMAIL
+    password: GOING_MERRY_PASSWORD
+    params:
+        # The following params are intended to be the least restrictive, serving as a starting point for a broad search
+        - gmMajorName: All majors # Display colleges offering any major
+          orderColumn: value # Order the results by Going Merry's value score
+          orderType: desc # Sort the results in descending order
+    ```

+    _**Note**: Replace `GOING_MERRY_EMAIL` and `GOING_MERRY_PASSWORD` with your login credentials._

+    **Parameters Explained**:

+    - `gmMajorName: All majors` displays all colleges that offer any major.
+You can replace `All majors` with one of the majors listed on Going Merry's [Explore Colleges](https://app.goingmerry.com/colleges) page to filter your results by your desired major

+    - `orderColumn: value` orders the results by Going Merry's value score, which is further explained on their website in the [Explore Colleges](https://app.goingmerry.com/colleges) page

+    - `orderType: desc` sorts the results in descending order

+    You may include as many of these parameters for each entry as desired, but always make sure to include at least one entry with at least one parameter, and be careful with the indentation.
+The above parameters are intended to set up the least restrictive filters, serving as a guideline for a broad search.

-3. Open a terminal or command prompt, and navigate to the `college_searcher` directory of the cloned repository
+3. Navigate to the cloned repository, and open a terminal or command prompt inside the `college_searcher` folder

 4. Run the `college_searcher.py` script with the following command: